raspberrypilearning/silly-eyes/en/step_3.md

 ![paint a sprite button](images/paint-a-sprite.png)

-The Paint editor will open for you to paint your Eyeball.
+The Paint editor will open for you to paint your Eyeball sprite's costume.

 --- /task ---